Visualisering/Visualisering-backend/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 This repository contains a backend api that serves data from github commits to clients.
 Application is written in javascript and runs on a node server.
-It's open source so if you feel like adding components and functionality to this application head over here:</br>
+It's open source so if you feel like adding components and functionality to this application head over here:
 <a>https://github.com/Visualisering/Visualisering/wiki/Adding-a-new-datasource</a>

 There are two ways that server retrieves data from github</br>